-Dr. Shaw first became involved in the profession through his frustration of the treatment for violent 10-12 year olds showing serious levels of antisocial behavior.
-Focusing his studies on Parental Conflict and Childhood, Dr Shaw attained his BA from Oberlin College in 1980 and his PHD from the University of Virginia in 1988.
+Dr. Shaw first became involved in the profession through the lack of success in treating 10-12 year olds showing serious levels of antisocial behavior.
+Focusing his studies on parental conflict and child adjustment, Dr Shaw attained his BA from Oberlin College in 1980 and his PHD from the University of Virginia in 1988.

-Currently, Dr. Shaw upholds the position position of Distinguished Professor at the University of Pittsburgh and has served here for the past 28 years.
-His day to day responsibilities include duties as the Distinguished Professor of Psychology and research focused on toddlers/young children, alongside the development and prevention of early conduct problems, mentoring graduate, undergraduate, and post-doctoral trainees, and classroom teaching.
+Currently, Dr. Shaw upholds the position position of Distinguished Professor of Psychology at the University of Pittsburgh and has served here for the past 31 years.
+His day to day responsibilities include research focused on the development and prevention of early conduct problems, mentoring graduate, undergraduate, and post-doctoral trainees, and classroom teaching.

-Major products and services provided include: Developmental Psychopathology, Development and Prevention of Child Conduct Problems, using novel platforms for testing and implementing the use of family-centered interventions during transition points of child development.
+Major products and services provided include: developing screening and intervention tools to prevention early-emerging child conduct problems, and identifying novel platforms for testing and implementing the use of family-centered interventions during transition points of child development.

-Keen to share and further expand on his knowledge, Dr. Shaw is involved with the Consortium on Human Development at the University of North Carolina and is a Fellow of the American Psychological Association, Division 53, Clinical Child and Adolescent Psychology.
+Keen to share and further expand on his knowledge, Dr. Shaw is a Fellow of the American Psychological Association, Division 53, Clinical Child and Adolescent Psychology.
 In addition to memberships to the SRCD and ISRCAP, he is a Fellow of the Association for Psychological Science and is on the Board of Directors for SPS.